Notes on the Marginal Revolution.

 o Hermann Heinrich Gossen (1810-1858).
 A life of frustration and failure, not the least of which was the lack of attention his book — Development of the Laws of Human Relationships and of the Rules to be Derived Therefrom for Human Action — received after its publication in 1854.
 Not just scientific economics, but a religious-utilitarian philosophy of life.
 Hype: comparison to Copernicus, and the world as paradise once his ideas accepted.
 Analysis and curves similar to Jevons.
 But x-axis usually measured time not quantity; and relationships all linear.
 Believed utility not directly measurable, but that this doesn”t preclude graphic depiction.
 Gossen’s first and second laws: (1) the marginal utility — “the value of the last atom” — of a perfectly divisible good diminishes as the quantity of the good increases; (2) the total utility of a given quantity of a good that serves several uses is at its maximum when the marginal utility equal in all uses.
 Gossen discovered and publicized by Jevons in 1878, 20 years after his death.

-• William Stanley Jevons (1835-1882).
+- William Stanley Jevons (1835-1882).
 Technical training and five years in Australia — where, according to Keynes, he developed all his important ideas.
 Graduated from London in 1865, having already published an outline of utility theory as well as a piece on business fluctuations.
 Achieved prominence with The Coal Question (1865), a forecast, based on a Malthusian analogy, that England would run out of coal before the beginning of the twentieth century.
 A sunspot theory of the business cycle.
 Nervous and physical exhaustion set in early.
-Principles left unfinished by his drowning in 1882.
+A Principles left unfinished by his drowning in 1882.
 A sense of personal genius but strong introversion.
 Few students and little impact.

 o Independent discovery of marginal utility, but generous to such writers as Dionysius Lardner (Railway Economics, 1850) and Fleeming Jenkins.